 Jen had to work hard to suppress the sneer that wanted to appear on her face.
 I wasn't the one about to wet myself.
 Still, it's a good start; at least he isn't outright rejecting my claims or implying that I'm mentally disturbed now.
 A few more soft nudges should see the DMLE at least somewhat prepared.

 She shivered minutely.
 It was a terrifying prospect, but with Voldemort reincorporated and itching to get back to his rebellion, a second war was inevitable.
-The last one had lasted over ten years and claimed almost eight-hundred lives; though not a large number by Muggle standards, Britain had had only 20,000 witches and wizards living within its borders at the time, making that a noticeable drop in their population.
+The last one had lasted over ten years and claimed almost a thousand lives; though not a large number by Muggle standards, Britain had had only 80,000 witches and wizards living within its borders at the time, making that a noticeable drop in their population.
 She would much rather not experience an encore of those times.

 "My dear, if I may ask, why would you say Voldemort"—another group shudder—"had been resurrected if that is not what happened?"
 Dumbledore's ploy was obvious; if he could force her to admit she tried to hide the truth with a more comfortable lie, he could smear her, and thereby the rest of the Blacks', name.